Sempreteamo/orc.smc/README.md

 ```

 ## Experiment for Figure 1
-The experiment is repeated 50 times。
+The experiment is repeated 50 times
 ``` r
 d_values   <- c(2, 4, 8, 16, 32, 64)
 lag_values <- c("2", "4", "8", "16")